rexleonem/javascript-weather/README.md

 # javascript-weather
-Weather app with JavaScript and Darksky API
+Weather app with JavaScript and Darksky API and Skycons